Gouranga-GH/iot_support_chatbot/SETUP_GUIDE.md

 # IoT Support Chatbot - Setup Guide

-This guide will help you set up and run the IoT Support Chatbot properly.
+This guide will help you set up and run the IoT Support Chatbot with Google Cloud SQL.

 ## 🚀 Quick Start